rpsft/etlbox/ETLBoxDocu/articles/controlflow/overview_logging.md

 ### Extend the nlog.config

-As a first step to have nlog log into your database, you must exend your nlog configuration.
+As a first step to have nlog log into your database, you must extend your nlog configuration.
 It should then look like this:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>